TOP 5 Open Source Data Recovery Software for Windows and Mac

 Foremost

 Foremost stands as a forensic program to recover lost files based on their headers, footers, and internal data structures.
-This open source tool emerged from a digital forensics requirement and can scrape through a drive for remnants of files.
-I stumbled upon Foremost when I needed to dig deep into a friend’s reformatted drive—and it did not disappoint.
+This open source data recovery program emerged from a digital forensics requirement and can scrape through a drive for remnants of files.
+I stumbled upon Foremost when I needed to dig deep into a friend’s reformatted drive – and it did not disappoint.

 Pros